dinhsonhai132/MercuryLang/README.md

 >
 > new feature print func
 >
-> add new print token method
+> add new token check method

 Next i will add else and lparent, rparent